-The versatile attacker has insisted that the Netherlands international's high wage demands would not cause any problems in the dressing room at the Serie A championsFabio Quagliarella has stressed that Arsenal forward Robin van Persie would be more than welcome at Juventus.
+The versatile attacker has insisted that the Netherlands international's high wage demands would not cause any problems in the dressing room at the Serie A champion.

-The Italian giants are keen to add a high-profile attacking name to their squad this summer, and have been linked with Napoli striker Edinson Cavani as well as Van Persie.
+The Italian giant is keen to add a high-profile attacking name to the squad this summer, and has been linked with Napoli striker Edinson Cavani as well as Van Persie.

 "It is utter nonsense to claim that there could be any kind of jealousy in the squad [if Van Persie becomes the highest-paid player]," Quagliarella said to Sky Sport Italia.

 "If an excellent footballer like Van Persie joins the club, it's only normal that he's given a good contract.
 That really won't affect the morale in a squad like ours."